ck-zhang/px/docs/guides/runtimes.md

 * Tool installs can pin a runtime via `px tool install <name> --python 3.11`; the chosen version is recorded in the tool lock.
 * If a runtime goes missing, px errors clearly and suggests reinstalling the required version rather than silently switching versions.
+* Env vars that steer runtime discovery and downloads are listed in [Env Vars and Flags](../reference/env-and-flags.md).